ska-telescope/developer.skatelescope.org/src/development_practices/ska_testing_policy_and_strategy.rst

 ------------------
 We recommend the following process for handling bugs.

-* Bugs found by the team during a sprint for code developed during the same sprint are **fixed on the fly**, with no logging at all.
+* Bugs found by the team during a sprint for code developed are **fixed on the fly** during the same sprint, with no logging at all.
 If they cannot be fixed on the fly, soon after they are found they are logged on the team backlog.